 Belles Heures of Jean Duke of Berry

-Les Belles Heures du Duc de Berry, so reads the title of one of the most exceptional and richly designed manuscripts that was ever produced.
-The work was made between 1405 and 1409 for Jean de Valois, Duke of Berry.
-The private devotional book was designed by his three court artists, probably the most famous book artists of their time, namely the Brothers Limburg.
-Each page of the work shows breathtaking illustrations.
-The impressive full-page miniatures of the manuscript inspired the painting of such Old Dutch artists as Jan van Eyck.
+Les Belles Heures du Duc de Berry is the title of one of the most elaborate and richly decorated manuscripts ever created.
+The work was produced between 1405 and 1409 for Jean de Valois (1340–1416), the bibliophile Duke of Berry.
+The prayer book for the duke's private devotions was designed by his three court artists, who were probably among the most respected illuminators of their time - the Limbourg brothers.
+Each page of the work features enchanting illuminations adorned with gold.
+The manuscript's 172 impressive full-page miniatures inspired the paintings of great Old Netherlandish artists such as Jan van Eyck (ca. 1390–1441).
+The book decoration is rounded off by luminous ornamental initials and shimmering borders made up of extensive, intricate vine and iyv leaf tendrils.
+One of the most beautiful and most precious 15th century books of hours and a true treasure of late Gothic book illumination!

 Belles Heures of Jean Duke of Berry